Last reviewed: 22 June 2022

 What is Access to Work?

 Access to Work is a UK Government initiative that aims to support people with disabilities get jobs and stay in work.
-It does this by providing employers with grants for specific support for a named disabled employee or candidate.
+It does this by providing grants for specific support for a named disabled employee or candidate.
 Access to Work does not arrange or supply the support directly.

 Access to Work also conducts workplace assessments as part of this process, to work out what barriers the employee or candidate is facing and what will help address them.